 If you were hurt at work in an accident, you might have options about how to file your claim and get compensation.
 Some injuries must be handled through the workers’ compensation system in Maryland, which means that your case might need to be reported through certain processes and handled by certain agencies and by filing certain forms along the way.
-In other cases, you could be entitled to go directly to the courts and file an injury lawsuit to help you get compensation.
-The Baltimore workplace injury lawyers at Rice, Murtha & Psoras explain how to report your case and which system might be best for your case.
+In other cases, you could be entitled to go directly to the courts and file an injury lawsuit to help you get compensation. the Baltimore workplace injury lawyers at Rice, Murtha & Psoras explain the timeline you have to pursue compensation, how to report your case, and which system might be best for your case.

 How to Report a Work Injury for a Claim in Maryland

 Workplace injury cases in Maryland are handled under one of two systems:

 - Many injuries muse be filed through workers’ compensation, where the victim receives payouts from their employer’s insurance.

 - Other cases can be filed in court where the victim can pursue a lawsuit against their at-fault employer.

 If you file a workers’ compensation claim for your injuries, the law in Maryland usually requires reporting your injury case within 10 days and filing your claim through the Maryland Workers’ Compensation Commission with a form that can be accessed on the state workers’ comp. website.
 You might also have to report your claim to your employer directly.